- 7.9–8.7 in

 During breeding, mostly insects and spiders, plus seeds and berries.
 In winter, mostly gastropods, insects, and crustaceans.

 - Beige to olive, with variable spotting.

 - Condition at Hatching

 - Completely covered with dense white down.
 Capable of walking and pecking at ground within a few hours of hatching.

 Depression in the ground, lined with leaves and down.

 Purple Sandpipers of both sexes raise one wing straight up in response to perceived threats.
 In its distraction display, commonly called the "Rodent Run" display, the Purple Sandpiper tries to draw predators away from nests by running, conspicuously fluffing feathers, and making mouse-like squeals.Feeds on rocky intertidal areas and break-waters, running among seaweed and rocks and picking prey.
 Found on rocks in splashing surf.
 Less commonly feeds along beaches or muddy pools.
 Also feeds by picking in tundra soils.

-Recent analysis of count data in Canada show a statistically significant decline in numbers.
+There is little information on Purple Sandpiper population trends, in part because the birds move around a lot, with some populations having trans-Atlantic migrations, and others breeding in remote Arctic locations.
+A 2012 estimates the North American population at 25,000, and notes that populations appear to be declining.
+Count data in Canada shows a statistically significant decline in numbers.
 In the United States, identifying and protecting winter habitat is a management priority.
 North American populations are on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.